All entries must be submitted online via www.digitalmedia.ie. Written/posted entries will not be accepted.

-- Please include a title for your entry.
-This title will be used in the event brochure and in all subsequent material relating to it.
+Please include a title for your submission.
+This title will be used referencing your submission in the event brochure and in all subsequent material relating to it.

-- In the unlikely case that a category does not receive enough entries to be deemed viable, the organisers reserve the right to cancel the category without notice.
-In this case, a full refund of any entry fees paid will be made to the relevant parties.
+In the unlikely case that a category is not deemed to be viable, the organisers reserve the right to cancel the category without notice.

-- Judging will take place in December 2017 for all categories.
-Judging, insofar as possible, will be remote.
-Two judges will judge each application and the final score will be the average of the two marks.
+Judging will take place in October 2022 for all categories.
+We operate an online blind peer judging process.
+A minimum of two judges will judge each application and the final score will be the average of the marks.
+The top entrants in each category will then be judged to shortlist a winner.

-All finalists will be given priority in terms of attending the event on the night.
+All finalists will be given priority in terms of attending the event.
 Tickets to other parties will only be offered when all finalists have been contacted regarding attendance.

 IP AND RIGHT OF PUBLICITY REPRESENTATIONS AND WARRANTIES